-Combine the eggs, milk, whole wheat flour, all purpose flour, baking powder, vanilla extract, one tablespoon brown sugar*, olive oil and whisk it lightly, but do not over mix.
+Combine the date-milk (or milk + brown sugar), eggs, whole wheat flour, all purpose flour, vanilla extract, olive oil and whisk it lightly, but do not over mix.
 Let it rest.

 Pour the pancake batter evenly over the top of the apples.
 Place the skillet in the oven and bake for about 15-20 minutes.
 It should puff up and turn golden brown.
 Start checking with a cake tester or a toothpick after 15 minutes of baking time to make sure the inside is baked.

-To serve, you may decorate with powdered sugar and use maple syrup, if desired.
+To serve, you may decorate with confectioners sugar and use maple syrup, if desired.
 The pancake should be sweet enough without the syrup.
-And it pairs very well with a nice cup of coffee or cappuccino.
-It is so good to wake up to a warm brunch on a cold winter weekend!

 Calories 155, Total Fat 6 g (Saturated Fat 2 g, Polyunsaturated Fat 1 g, Monounsaturated Fat 3 g), Cholesterol 77 mg, Sodium 62 mg, Potassium 136 mg, Phosphorus 80 mg, Total Carbohydrate 21 g, Dietary Fiber 2 g, Sugars 12 g, Protein 4 g